coolsamson7/aspyx/docs/index/service.md

 Several channels are implemented:

 - `dispatch-json`
-   channel that dispatches generic `Request` objects via a `invoke` POST-call
+   channel that dispatches generic `Request` objects via a generic `invoke` POST-call
 - `dispatch-msgpack`
-   channel that dispatches generic `Request` objects via a `invoke` POST-call after packing the json with msgpack
+   channel that dispatches generic `Request` objects via a generic `invoke` POST-call after packing the json with msgpack
 - `rest`
   channel that executes regular rest-calls as defined by a couple of decorators.